WebOrigami/docs/src/content/pattern/operations.md

 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

 <span class="tutorialStep"></span> Browse the merged site.

 Some of the pages are defined by an object, some by files, and some by a function.
+In fact, that function will handle any requests for `.html` pages that aren't otherwise defined — if you browse to a page not defined by the object- or files-based graphs, the function graph will provide a default value.
+For example, browsing to `Sara.html` returns a default page for Sara.

 <span class="tutorialStep"></span> You can also build the site.